These sugar cookies are buttery, soft and chewy. These are great to enjoy during Christmas, but they’re also a great year round treat.

 Eat’s the most wonderful time of the year!

-This is just a basic sugar cookie recipe, so you can do a lot to change up the flavor for these cookies (more on additions below).
-This recipe also includes a super easy, 2-ingredient cookie icing.
-You can also easily halve (if you wanted a small batch of sugar cookies) or double this recipe (to feed a crowd … or yourself)!
+This is a very classic and basic sugar cookie recipe, so you can do a lot to change up the flavor for these cookies (more on additions below).

 Make Ahead Sugar Cookies:

 To make sugar cookies ahead of time, you can either freeze baked sugar cookies or raw sugar cookie dough.
 To freeze baked sugar cookies, let them cool completely to room temperature and place them in a freezer bag.
 Push as much air out of the bag as you can and seal.
 Baked sugar cookies keep in the freezer for up to 3 months.

 I find it best to freeze plain sugar cookies, and then decorate them right before I plan on serving them.
 I find that decorated sugar cookies don’t defrost as well as plain cookies, and my designs always manage to smear whenever I try to store them.